GauravChawlaMOJ/TestAutomationActivity/README.md

 5. For Junit tests, I would like to add more logging.
 6. Also, won't write the password directly into code, would read from secrets, azure key-vaults.
+7. Improve LoginServiceTest code to fix sonar issues.
+(declare lists protected and encodedPassword as stringbuilder as string concatenation will discard the old string for garbage collection and create a new one.
+Performance wise, it is better to use string builder.
+Also, sonar was suggesting that!)
+8. Would create db scripts to create db and save user-names and passwords in it for login service.
+9. Would use driver.navigate().refresh() to refresh the page to get case list so that some concrete assertions can be done (to confirm that login was successful).
+The reason for this is that, demo doesn't load case list sometimes (or load slowly) and the test might fail if it won't see/find the expected element(s)